shubhranshsinghvi/Learn_Computer_Vision/README.md

 Curriculum for "Learn Computer Vision"

 ## Course Objective
--After completing this course, start your own startup, do consulting work, or find a full-time job related to Computer Vision.(Let's hope we are able to start our own start-up after this course.)
+- After completing this course, start your own startup, do consulting work, or find a full-time job related to Computer Vision.(Let's hope we are able to start our own start-up after this course.)
--Remember to believe in your ability to learn.
+- Remember to believe in your ability to learn.
 You can learn CV , you will learn CV, and if you stick to it,eventually you will master it.

 ## Course Length
 - Winter Breaks (31 days)